lornzoe/lornzoe.github.io/_posts/2020-07-30-into-the-breach-review.md

 The game also does a couple of things to limit how bad things can snowball.
 There's choice in the island map so that you can choose what you're going for in terms of bonus objectives.
 Even when you lose, you can send one of your characters to start a new run with.
 If you can't stop an attack, there's still a chance (albeit small) that it gets negated -- though that's more of a last resort.

 This game's amazing and I love it.
-I'm almost 20 hours in, and I've probably only done all the achievements for the Rift Walkers.
+I'm almost 20 hours in, and I've only done all the achievements for the Rift Walkers.

 five outta five.